-Governor's Opening Address at the Global Symposium on Development Financial Institutions - “The Way Forward for Development Financial Institutions”Penyampai Governor Muhammad bin Ibrahim, FCB Tempat: Sasana Kijang, Kuala Lumpur Bahasa: English Tarikh Ucapan: 19 Sep 2017
+Governor's Opening Address at the Global Symposium on Development Financial Institutions - “The Way Forward for Development Financial Institutions”Penyampai Muhammad bin Ibrahim, FCB Tempat: Sasana Kijang, Kuala Lumpur Bahasa: English Tarikh Ucapan: 19 Sep 2017

 Selamat datang” and a very warm welcome.
 Thank you for the opportunity to speak today at this important gathering to discuss the way forward for development financial institutions.